 Big Swan Lake is a dynamic lake, and the transparency, chlorophyll-a and phosphorus follow the same pattern, showing they are closely related.
 In the spring, the transparency (clarity) is high, and typically in August, the phosphorus is high, the transparency is low and there are major algae blooms (Figures 7-8).
-The historical transparency data do show that it is improving, however (Table 8).
+The historical transparency data do show that it is improving, however conditions are still below the expected range(Table 8).
 The spring maximum clarity is especially higher since 2007.

 The data indicate that the highest phosphorus and algae levels occur in late summer, which means that internal loading could be occurring in the lake (Figures 7-8).
 Historical phosphorus loading from the watershed (from agriculture and possibly the City of Grey Eagle) has accumulated in the sediments of Big Swan Lake.
-Because of the intermediate depth of Big Swan Lake (25-35 feet), it likely stratifies, but turnover can occur after a couple days of high winds.
-When turnover occurs during the summer, the phosphorus from the bottom of the lake can be re-suspended to the surface, fueling algae blooms.
-Hypolimnion phosphorus samples from Big Swan Lake indicate high phosphorus levels (158-221 ug/L) at depths of 26-30 feet.
+Because of the intermediate depth of Big Swan Lake (25-35 feet), it likely stratifies releasing nutrients from the lake bottom.
+This nutrient enriched lower water can mix up in the water column after a couple days of high winds.
+When mixing occurs during the summer, the phosphorus from the bottom of the lake can be re-suspended to the surface, fueling algae blooms.
+Hypolimnion phosphorus samples from Big Swan Lake indicate high phosphorus levels (158-221 ug/L) at depths of 26-30 feet during midsummer and preceding observed nuisance algae blooms indicating these plant available nutrients are likely responsible for the worst of the algae blooms observed in the lake.